itsMapleLeaf/lovenote/scenes/ryder/understanding.md

 The day ends.
 Everyone takes a big stretch and gets up from their desks.

-Tabby and Runa engage in a bit more banter, Runa expressing how much she wants to take a nap, Tabby trying to tug her along for coffee.
+Chris and Runa engage in a bit more banter, Runa expressing how much she wants to take a nap, Chris trying to tug her along for coffee.

-That’s not a winnable battle, Tabby.
+That’s not a winnable battle, Chris.
 Don’t fight sleepy people for their naps.
-They’ll fuck you up.
-Or maybe that’s just me.
+They’ll fuck you up. [delay:0.8] Or maybe that’s just me.

 Either way, they make their way out, waving to me as I’m cleaning up my work, getting to a good clean slate for tomorrow.